-Flowers, small as they may be, have a number of uses to humans and animals alike.
-While some people may feel that flowers are wasteful, thanks to their short lifespans, others recognize how valuable flowers are to nature.
+Flowers, small as they may be, have many uses for humans and animals alike.
+While some people may feel that flowers are wasteful, others recognize how valuable flowers are to nature thanks to their short lifespans.
 Some people grow gardens specifically for certain helpful benefits of flowers.
 Flowers even have commercial uses that many people may not know about.

-Flowers and other plants have long since been used for medicinal purposes and they continue to be an important part of medicine in modern times.
+Flowers and other plants have long since been used for medicinal purposes, and they continue to be an important part of medicine in modern times.
 According to the Wildflower Information website, around 25 percent of the basic ingredients in modern medicine come from flowering plants.
-Flowering plants have been used to treat a variety of ailments, from cardiac trouble to menstrual cramping.
+Flowering plants have been used to treat various ailments, from cardiac trouble to menstrual cramping.
 St. John's wort, for example, was once used as a cure-all for multiple medical problems.
 Currently, St. John's wort is used to treat depression.
 Wild foxglove plants are used to treat heart disease.
-Before using floral extracts as a medical treatment, speaking with a physician is recommended to avoid consumption of a potentially poisonous flower.
+Before using floral extracts as a medical treatment, speaking with a physician is recommended to avoid the consumption of a potentially poisonous flower.

-Eating flowers has been part of our culinary history for just as long as using flowers for medicine.
-The petals, leaves or the whole plant of edible flowers have been used to flavor foods.
-Squash blossoms, for example provide a nice flavoring to several dishes.
+Eating flowers have been part of our culinary history for as long as using flowers for medicine.
+The petals, leaves, or the whole plant of edible flowers have been used to flavor foods.
+Squash blossoms, for example, provide a nice flavoring to several dishes.
 Some chefs garnish plates with rose petals or dandelion blooms to enhance the flavors of their dishes.
 Rose petals may also be candied for a sweet floral treat.
-Some flowers respond well to being infused in oil, vinegar or alcohols such as vodka.
+Some flowers respond well to being infused in oil, vinegar, or alcohol, such as vodka.
 Honey is created using the pollen of flowers as cultivated by bees.
-As with medical flowers, using flowers in food should be handled with care to keep from consuming toxic plants
+As with medical flowers, using flowers in food should be handled carefully to avoid consuming toxic plants.

-Flowers can be used to either repel or attract certain wildlife, depending upon the type of flower.
-In order to keep deer away, for instance, gardeners plant flowers such as passionflower, bee balm and butterfly weed; many deer-resistant plants also act as rabbit deterrents.
+Depending on the type of flower, flowers can be used to either repel or attract certain wildlife.
+For instance, to keep deer away, gardeners plant flowers such as passionflower, bee balm, and butterfly weed; many deer-resistant plants also act as rabbit deterrents.
 Squirrels steer clear of plants like marigolds and wild onion.
-Alternately, butterfly weed, bee balm and impatiens work well for butterfly or hummingbird gardens.
+Alternately, butterfly weed, bee balm, and impatiens work well for butterfly or hummingbird gardens.